 - WHAT – the identity of the variance you want to find the root cause

 - WHERE – the location of the problem

 - WHEN – specifying chronologically the occurrence of the deviation

-- Determine the Most Probable Cause – the most probable cause is selected by using judgment and it depends on the quality of the assumptions rather than the quantity
+- Determine the Most Probable Cause – the most probable cause is selected by using judgment, and it depends on the quality of the assumptions rather than the quantity

 Even if we have used the technique of Problem analysis, we might still fail to solve the problem because of the following reasons: using inaccurate or vague information, insufficiently identifying key distinctions and changes, allowing assumptions to distort judgment during the testing stage.

-The purpose of Decision Analysis is to identify what needs to be done, develop specific criteria for its accomplishment, evaluate the available alternatives relative to those criteria, and to identify the risk involved.
+The purpose of Decision Analysis is to identify what needs to be done, develop specific criteria for its accomplishment, evaluate the available alternatives relative to those requirements, and to identify the risk involved.
 The activities of Decision Analysis are the following:

 - Create the decision statement – it should be stated clearly and indicate a choice such as selecting a course of action or choosing one thing over another.